Sharonbs94/MovieRentalsDB/README.md

 # MovieRentalsDB

-Creation and Programing of Database , Creation of graphical user interface with Python that's connected to the database Stored Procedures .
+Creation and Programing a Database , Creation of graphical user interface with Python that's connected to the database Stored Procedures .

 programing languages used - Transact-SQL , Python .